RaphaelColman/AdventOfCode2021/README.md

 By the time we've recursed to somewhere useful, we've lost sight of the rest of the tree, which is bad because we need access to the rest of it in order to figure out where to put our 'exploding' numbers.
 Fortunately, there's an fp concept which solves this exact problem: [zippers](https://en.wikipedia.org/wiki/Zipper_(data_structure))!
 I learned about zippers (here)[http://learnyouahaskell.com/zippers].

-The idea behind a zipper is that it is a data type we can use to traverse infinite data structures, but while keeping of track of the rest of the structure as we traverse through it.
-What we do is leave a trail of 'breadcrumbs' which tell us a: what directions we took to get to where we are now (the focus) and b: what parts of the infinite structure we ignored on the way.
+The idea behind a zipper is that it is a data type we can use to traverse infinite data structures while keeping of track of the rest of the structure.
+What we do is leave a trail of 'breadcrumbs' which tell us A: what directions we took to get to where we are now (the focus) and B: what parts of the infinite structure we ignored on the way.
 It's easier if you see one, I promise!
 ```haskell
 data Direction
   = LEFT